List on Bids44 →

 Essential Checks

-9. Ride for 15+ minutes — Pay attention to vibrations, smooth gear shifts, clutch slip, and overall handling.
-Listen for unusual noises.
+9. Ride for 15+ minutes — Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs but speed doesn’t), and general handling.

 Insider Checks